-In Europe, at the date of this reference document, 30 of the Group's production sites are monitored with extra vigilance, and are subject to European directive (EC) n° 96/82, dated 9 December 1996, that deals with the control of major accidents hazards involving hazardous substances, and called the "Seveso II directive".
+In Europe, at the date of this reference document, 32 of the Group's production sites (including those of the activities acquired by the Group from Total and Seppic in 2011) are monitored with extra vigilance, and are subject to European directive (EC) n° 96/82, dated 9 December 1996, that deals with the control of major accidents hazards involving hazardous substances, and called the "Seveso II directive".
 This directive requires, in particular, the introduction of safety management systems and the regular updating of risk assessment surveys, whose conclusions can lead to additional risk-prevention requirements for the companies operating the sites.

 Law n° 2003-699 of 30 July 2003 and its implementing decrees have strengthened the obligations imposed in France on companies operating Seveso sites, by laying down the principle that the government draws up and implements "plans for the prevention of technological risks" (PPTRs), the aim of which is to control urban development around risky sites and limit the effects of accidents that could occur there.
-19 sites operated by the Group in France are the subject of PPTRs.
+20 sites operated by the Group in France are the subject of PPTRs.
 The Group will be required to contribute to the funding of any measures related to these PPTRs.
-Furthermore, ministerial decree of 29 September 2005 concerning the evaluation and consideration of the probability of occurrence, the kinetics, the intensity of the effects, and the severity of the consequences of potential accidents in hazard studies for classified facilities subject to authorization, will also entail by 2015 the introduction of additional risk control measures at the 19 sites mentioned above for which a PPTR is required.
-The Group booked in its 31 December 2010 financial statements a charge relating to the Jarrie site PPRT (see note 4 in the notes to the consolidated financial statements in chapter 20 of this reference document).
+A funding agreement was in fact signed in December 2011 for the Marseille Saint-Menet site (France).
+Furthermore, ministerial decree of 29 September 2005 concerning the evaluation and consideration of the probability of occurrence, the kinetics, the intensity of the effects, and the severity of the consequences of potential accidents in hazard studies for classified facilities subject to authorization, will also entail by 2015 the introduction of additional risk control measures at the 20 sites mentioned above for which a PPTR is required.